-Something that is unique about this type of angelfish is that is will usually leave coral alone, making them suitable for reef tanks.
-This species can get up to 7 inches long and prefers a lot of swimming space, so you will need to get a larger tank, at least 125 gallons, to house this fish.
+Tails aside, the swallowtail is unique among angelfish species in that it does not pick food out of coral crevices, making it suitable for reef tanks because it will not destroy the coral.
+This angelfish can get up to seven inches long and prefers a lot of swimming space, so you will need a large tank—at least 125 gallons—to house a swallowtail.

-Black-spot angelfish, spotbreast angelfish, Japanese swallowtail angelfish, blackspot lyretail, and zebra angelfish.
+Common Names: Black-spot angelfish, spotbreast angelfish, Japanese swallowtail angelfish, blackspot lyretail, and zebra angelfish

 |Origin||Western Indo-Pacific, Australia|